 This FAQs topic contains the following sections:

-A NAS proxy is the same as Phoenix agent; it is the link between the NAS device and the Druva Phoenix server to handle the backup and restore of NAS shares.
+A NAS proxy is the same as Hybrid Workloads agent; it is the link between the NAS device and the Druva Phoenix server to handle the backup and restore of NAS shares.
 To back up from NAS shares, you must install the NAS proxy on a separate Linux or Windows server and map it to the NAS device.
 Druva Phoenix supports backup from SMB Shares if the proxy is installed on a Windows server.
 Similarly, to back up from NFS Shares, the proxy must be installed on a Linux server.

 - ►How do I reconnect my NAS Proxy to the Druva Cloud?